 The latestEditionTag property in the .smpte-build.json file shall always be equal to the name of the most recent git tag.
 This will trigger the tooling to create a link for Redline to most recent edition during any PRs and merges to the main branch.

-The tooling will automatically generate zip files within the release details page, to be used for both :
+The tooling will automatically generate zip file packages within the release details page, to be used for both :

 See Clause C.4 for a sample workflow utilizing releases.